Emmi Piiroinen

 Emmi Piiroinen (born 8 August 2007) is a Finnish rhythmic gymnast who represents Finland internationally.
-She is a two-time (2023, 2024) Finnish National all-around champion and the 2025 all-around silver medalist.
+She is a two-time (2023, 2024) Finnish National all-around champion and a two-time (2025, 2026) all-around silver medalist.

 Career

 Piiroinen took up rhythmic gymnastics at age three.
 In 2019 she won silver with rope and clubs at the Marina Lobach Cup in Belarus.
 The following year she won gold in the All-Around and with ribbon as well as bronze with rope and clubs at the Finnish Championships.
 In 2021 she retained her national title and also son all the gold medals in the four event finals.

 In 2022, she competed at the International Sofia Cup ending 11th overall, 5th with hoop and 7th with ribbon.
 In May she won bronze in the All-Around and silver at the Nordic Championships in Uppsala.
 At nationals she took 3rd place in the All-Around, getting bronze also with ribbon as well as silver with clubs and gold with hoop and with ball.
 At the Portimão International Tournament she was 7th in the junior ribbon final.
 In June she was selected for the European Championships in Tel Aviv, finishing 5th with hoop and ball, 6th with clubs and 8th in teams.